initbiz/cumuluscore-plugin/README.md

 If you enable using usernames in URLs in Cumulus Settings than you have to ensure that you have not been using `cluster_slug` variable from URL.

-Notice however that if you have been using page variable injected from `Cumulus Guard` component than it will work the same way as it worked.
+Notice however that if you have been using page variable injected from `Cumulus Guard` component than it will work the same way it worked.

+#### Username validation
+There are two events fired where you can validate username.

+The first one is `initbiz.cumuluscore.beforeClusterSave` which basically is fired every time you save or update cluster.
+It gets `cluster` model object as a parameter and you can stop executing and propagating to other listeners if you return `false`.

+The second one is `initbiz.cumuluscore.usernameUnique` which is run in `ClusterRepository`in `usernameUnique` method.
+It gets two parameters: `username` and `clusterSlug`.
+It may be used for example to check if username is unique in more places than one cumulus host.

+`ClusterUpdate` component in [Cumulus Plus](https://octobercms.com/plugin/initbiz-cumulusplus) plugin validates the username for you using AJAX.

 ### Login page
 Login page can use `Account` component from `RainLab.Users` plugin.
 It should be configured so that it automatically redirects to "Choose cluster" page after successful logging in.